pymupdf/PyMuPDF/docs/how-to-open-a-file.rst

 And so on!

 As you can imagine many text based file formats can be *very simply opened* and *interpreted* by |PyMuPDF|.
-This can make data analysis and extraction for a wide range of previously unavailable files suddenly possible.
+This can make data analysis and extraction for a wide range of previously unavailable files possible.

 .. include:: footer.rst